 While you are welcome to use whatever shape paintbrush suits you, I always reach for round paintbrushes to create my negative watercolor paintings.
 I would recommend you have a few sizes to switch between while you create your painting.
 For this tutorial, I used a variety of round brushes: size 4 , size 6 , size 10, and size 14.
 You don’t need those exact sizes, but it is a good idea to have a small, medium, and large brush on hand.
 Brands don’t matter much for this tutorial, but just for transparency, I use Grumbacher paintbrushes.

-You’ll want to secure your watercolor paper to a board of some kind before you start working.
+You’ll want to secure your watercolor paper to a canvas or board of some kind before you start working.
 I use a large wooden palette, but an artist’s clipboard will also work.
 You don’t want the paper moving around while you work, and taping it down will help with some of the warping as more water gets added.

 If you are using tube watercolors or liquid watercolors, you need a palette for your paint.
 You’ll need to mix paint for this tutorial, so make sure you have plenty of space for mixing.